Driver

 Hobbies: Mountain biking, racing

-„Jules" does 2022 his fourth year in the nuerburgring endurance series.
+„Jules" does 2023 his fifth year in the nuerburgring endurance series.
 In 2018 the Englishman competed in the RCN and had some successes.
 At the end of the year he finished inside the Top-3 of the rookie championship.

 • Klaus Abbelen